Available in the App

 Warm chocolate and hazelnut aroma, sweet agave with salted caramel on the palate.
 Absolutely delicious.
 Finish is creamy but a little boozy - worth it though.
 At $100+ in NYC, can’t give it the highest Value score.
 My favorite Ocho.

-Bottle: Bottle 26431, LOT BLA-052P, 22/07/2024 Appearance: Clear Nose: Cooked and raw agave, vanilla, white pepper, brine/salinity, caramel-covered green apple, spearmint, licorice, cinnamon, anise, chocolate-hazelnut spread, minerality, vegetal, bell pepper, thyme, melon, honey, and light citrus…the alcohol presence decreased substantially after the neck pour Palate: Cooked and raw agave, cinnamon, black and white pepper, bitter cacao, alcohol, licorice, peppermint, vanilla, banana, baking spice, minerality, butter, nutmeg, orange peel, Finish: Cooked agave, black pepper, citrus, alcohol, jalapeño, and chipotle pepper…creamy, sweet, and spicy with an oily mouthfeel and medium to long finish Overall: While this is spectacular in its own right, it falls short in a side by side with 2021 and 2023
+Bottle: Bottle 26431, LOT BLA-052P, 22/07/2024 Appearance: Clear Nose: Cooked and raw agave, vanilla, white pepper, brine/salinity, caramel-covered green apple, spearmint, licorice, cinnamon, anise, chocolate-hazelnut spread, minerality, vegetal, bell pepper, thyme, melon, honey, and light citrus…the alcohol presence decreased substantially after the neck pour Palate: Cooked and raw agave, cinnamon, black and white pepper, bitter cacao, alcohol, licorice, peppermint, vanilla, banana, baking spice, minerality, butter, nutmeg, orange peel, Finish: Cooked agave, black pepper, citrus, alcohol, jalapeño, and chipotle pepper…creamy, sweet, and spicy with an oily mouthfeel and medium to long finish Overall: To me, alcohol presence in high proofs generally fall into 3 categories: 1) subdued, 2) balanced, While this is spectacular in its own right, I didn’t enjoy it quite as much as the 2021 and 2023 releases.

 Each tequila has its own "flavor fingerprint," and each person has his or her own flavor preferences.
 Our propietary matching algorithm uses nine different characteristics to find the best matches for you.
 And, it gets smarter the more you use it.
 Download the app today - it's free - and let the Tequila Matchmaker figure out your own flavor preferences.